 Topics

-• Development and/or testing of novel anti-infective agents or therapeutic processes to fight infective agents using culture systems or animal models
+• Development and/or testing of novel anti-infective small molecule agents or therapeutic to fight infective agents using culture systems or animal models

-• Development of processes to optimize industrial production of anti-infective agents
+• Development of processes to optimize industrial production of anti-infective (small molecule) agents

 Shared Interests and Overlaps:

-There are shared interests with Microbial Diagnostics, Detection and Decontamination [DCAI (13)] in the advancement of anti-infective approaches.
+There are shared interests with Microbial Diagnostics and Detection [DCAI (13)] in the advancement of anti-infective approaches.
 Small business applications addressing the development of agents or methods to detect or combat biofilms in vivo and on medical devices may be reviewed in DCAI (13), whereas applications that seek to develop antibiotic agents that include effectiveness in the context of biofilms may be reviewed here.

 There are shared interests with Biological Chemistry, Biophysics, and Assay Development [MCST (10)] in the area of assay development.
 Small business applications addressing fundamental assay development or disease-agnostic assays may be reviewed in MCST (10).
 Applications focused on the microbiology may be reviewed here.